foysal-m/Martian-Robots/README.md

 ### Technologies:

-- TypeScript: Provides strict type checking to enhance code quality and maintainability.
+- TypeScript: Provides strict type checking to enhance code quality and maintainability
-- React: Facilitates the creation of the board and streamlines app development with its component-based architecture.
+- React: Facilitates the creation of the board and streamlines app development with its component-based architecture
-- Jest & React Testing Library: Used for unit testing to ensure component functionality and reliability.
+- Jest & React Testing Library: Used for unit testing to ensure component functionality and reliability
-- SCSS: Utilized for styling the board, offering advanced features and a more maintainable CSS structure.
+- SCSS: Utilized for styling the board, offering advanced features and a more maintainable CSS structure
+- i18next: For localizing content

 ### Next steps